1 Report a nuisance call

 'trueCall38 is handling my calls.
 I prefer not to be contacted by phone, so please contact me via my email address.
 Goodbye!'

-Phone companies offer a number of services that can help block nuisance calls.
+Phone companies offer a number of services that can help block unwanted nuisance calls.

 Some of these services are free but for some, monthly charges can apply, and may vary depending on what package you're signed up to.